HiteshDutt/microsoft-ready18-lab/README.md

 - Easily deploy and run containerized applications that scale with your business
 - Use a fully-managed platform to perform infrastructure maintenance
 - Take advantage of built-in auto scaling and load balancing
-- Streamline CI/CD with Docker Hub, Azure Container Registry, and GitHub
+- Streamline CI/CD with Docker Hub, Azure Container Registry, GitHub and Jenkins

 This workshop will cover various phases of application migration to the cloud using [Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).